Fewnity/Xenity-Engine/README.md

 - Open the Build Settings menu in "File->Build Settings"
 - Select the platform
 - Click on build
-(For PSP and PsVita, you will need Docker Desktop installed and configured).
+(For PSP, PS3 and PsVita, you will need Docker Desktop installed and configured).

 ## Docker Setup
 Docker Desktop is needed to compile PSP, PS3 and PsVita games.<br>
 Download Docker Desktop: https://www.docker.com/products/docker-desktop/

-Then install the Docker Image in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow internet connection.
+Then finish the docker install in Xenity.
+Go in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow internet connection.

 ## Compatible files
 Images: `.png .jpg .bmp`

 Audio: `.wav .mp3` (Please use 44100Hz audio except on PS3, you have to use 48000Hz audio)

-Mesh: `.obj (Triangulated only!)`
+Mesh: `.obj .fbx`

 Font: `.ttf`